PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Return the cache-hit response rules that matched the most.

   :param int top: How many response rules to return.
+Default is 10.

 .. function:: getTopCacheInsertedResponseRules([top])